B7ISRAEL-LWAMBA/DS5220-01_Course-Project/README.md

 Generates a step-by-step resolution plan based on similar historical successful cases.

-Note: This project is architected to run 100% locally using open-source HuggingFace models (Bart-Large), ensuring zero data egress and no API costs.
+Note: This project is architected to run 100% locally using open-source HuggingFace models (Bart-Large), ensuring zero data egress and no API costs for the main application.

-🛠️ Tech Stack & Dependencies
+Tech Stack & Dependencies

 The project relies on a robust stack of Machine Learning and Web frameworks: